 Other issues that have emerged include the boundaries between our home and work lives becoming blurred.
 Some workers find that they take fewer breaks or return to the laptop later in the evening to finish an email or complete a task.
 Although it is laudable that a worker is committed to completing work, overworking and burnout have become an issue during the pandemic (HBR, April 2020.)
 Transitioning suddenly to remote working has resulted in a need for employers to provide guidance to ensure that a home workplace is as safe and productive as possible during these challenging times.

-Although assessments are carried out on a case-by-case basis, at Acacia we encounter a variety of issues.
-Occasionally it becomes apparent when our EH&S specialist carries out a remote DSE (Display Screen Equipment) assessment that an employee has a poor home office set up or is not using their equipment correctly.
-Using equipment incorrectly may mean that the employee is at risk of injuries by not having their keyboards, mice, screen, or other equipment placed correctly for them.
-Alternatively, it can be the absence of workstation equipment that has the potential to cause problems for an employee.
+When assessments are carried out, whether for our own employees or our clients’ employees, at Acacia we encounter a variety of issues.
+Occasionally it becomes apparent when our EHS Advisor carries out a remote DSE (Display Screen Equipment) assessment that an employee has a poor home office set up or is not using their equipment correctly.
+Using equipment incorrectly may mean that the employee is at risk of injuries by not having their keyboards, mice, monitors, or other equipment placed correctly for them.
+Alternatively, it can be the absence of workstation equipment, or indeed the absence of a suitable location, that has the potential to cause problems for an employee.

-Consequently, a successful DSE assessment can contribute to a safer, more comfortable working environment and a reduction in employee stress and DSE related health issues.
-The subsequent effect of the implementation of the results of an assessment are increased efficiency and comfort for the employee.
+Consequently, a compliant DSE assessment can contribute to a safer, more comfortable working environment and a reduction in employee stress and DSE related health issues.
+The subsequent effects of a suitable workstation and work environment are increased efficiency and comfort for the employee.
 Thus making a positive contribution to the organisation.

 How Acacia can help

-A remote DSE assessment is carried out by our experienced and skilled assessors.
-Implementing the recommended changes will ensure that an employer is compliant with the 2007 General Application Regulations that an employee is comfortable and adequately protected at work.
+A remote DSE assessment is carried out by our experienced and skilled DSE Assessors.
+Implementing the recommended control measures will help ensure that an employer is compliant with the 2007 General Application Regulations and that an employee is comfortable and adequately protected at work.

-The H S A outlines guidance for employers for assisting employees when working from home and details the responsibilities of both the employer and employee.

-Consequently, in Acacia we use these guidelines as a reference point in assisting our clients when they request remote DSE assessments.
+The HSA published guidance for employers and employees to assist when working from home and this details the responsibilities of both under current legislation.
+Consequently, in Acacia we use these guidelines as a minimum reference point in assisting our clients when they request remote DSE assessments.

-A detailed DSE assessment will investigate and correct the many areas of an employee’s physical working area.
-Areas that are assessed include workstation layout, chairs, desks, screens, software, and laptops.
-Additionally, within the assessment the environmental qualities are also evaluated including lighting, environmental factors, and rest breaks.
+A detailed DSE assessment will investigate and correct the many aspects of an employee’s physical working environment.
+Areas that are assessed include workstation layout, work-chairs, desks, monitors, and software .
+Additionally, within the assessment the environment is also evaluated including suitable lighting, adequate temperature, and appropriate rest breaks.

-After the assessment has been carried out the recommendations will need to be implemented.
+After the assessment has been carried out the control measures will need to be implemented.
 Some will be the responsibility of the employer such as providing the necessary equipment and some will be the duty of the employee such as taking regular breaks, eliminating trip hazards etc.

 The process of transitioning to remote working for entire organisations in 2020 was quite sudden.
-The increase in remote working and government strategy would suggest that remote DSE assessments will become more common place.
+The increase in remote working and government strategy would suggest that remote DSE assessments are becoming more commonplace.
 Additionally, it may also create greater awareness in organisations of the necessity of being compliant with regulations and guidance.
 However, the advantages to this change in our working lives has become evident and would seem that remote working will continue to feature significantly in our future.

 ‘Remote Managers are having trust issues’, Harvard Business Review, Authors: Sharon K. Parker, Caroline Knight and Anita Keller (July 30th 2020) Source location